-Share what your facility is doing to increase options for accommodating more choice in food and dining.
+Presenter Note: Share what your facility is doing to increase options for accommodating more choice in food and dining.
 The list might include:

-- Open dining-keeping the dining room open for longer periods at each meal to accommodate early risers, late risers, those who prefer to dine earlier or later, for example - Select or restaurant-style menus: Give residents several options to choose from, either a select menu or a restaurant-style menu, where the kitchen provides several entrees, sides, etc. at each meal. - Buffet dining: Provide an open buffet line for residents to make their own selections of each item - Special meal/food events: Occasions like holiday meals (St. Patrick's Day corned beef, for example), Super Bowl tailgate party, ladies afternoon tea party, etc. - Dessert and beverage carts circulated throughout dining room, with different choices daily.
+- Open dining: keeping the dining room open for longer periods at each meal to accommodate early risers, late risers, those who prefer to dine earlier or later. - Select or restaurant-style menus: Give residents several options to choose from, either a select menu or a restaurant-style menu, where the kitchen provides several entrees, sides, etc. at each meal. - Buffet dining: Provide an open buffet line for residents to make their own selections of each item. - Special meal/food events: Occasions like holiday meals (for example: Super Bowl tailgate party, ladies afternoon tea party, etc.). - Dessert and beverage carts circulated throughout dining room, with different choices daily.

-Note: Changing your dining program to include some new and different dining programs will require planning, manpower, and money.
+Presenter Note: Changing your dining program to include some new and different dining programs will require planning, manpower, and money.